Brill-Noether loci: Limit Linear Series on a chain of elliptic curves.

 To maximize the sum of grid distances, we should use all the optimal spots up to distance $k$ and $j$ of those at distance $k+1$.
 This gives

-Because we are using grid distance, it does not matter in which way we pair the squares at the two corners.
+Because we are using grid distance and we are taking their sum, it does not matter in which way we pair the squares at the two corners.
 Adding the maximum distances, we obtain the upper bound.

 To show that the bound is attained, we need to manufacture an admissible filling that fits the spots with the optimal separation.
-The case $\beta=\alpha, k=\alpha-1, j>0$ will require special atention.

-If $j\not=0$, and $k+1<\beta$ we choose the last $j$ spots among those on the $k+1$ diagonal with the largest possible column value.
-Write

-If $j\not=0$, and $k+1=\alpha=\beta$ we choose $j$ alternating spots among those on the $k+1$ diagonal with the largest possible column value.
-Write
+We will do this in Lemma \ref{lemexfilcorn}. \end{proof}